shannonwells/RFCs/delegation.md

 1. As mentioned above, people don't expect and won't pay to use social media.
 2. Onboarding would be a problem; even if they did want to pay even a small amount, getting people access to a token is tremendously difficult at this time, requiring unacceptable tradeoffs.
-3. We would be unable to serve people who are unbanked or don't have access to crypto trading platforms.
+3. We would be unable to serve people who are unbanked and/or don't have access to crypto trading platforms.

 ### dApp Developer pays for existential deposit